Documentation

 Send ThisNot ThisDomain Activated

-"Identify why customer churn increased 30% in Q3 after the pricing change""Help me analyze this"Causality. root-cause tracing
+"Identify why customer churn increased 30% in Q3 after the pricing change""Help me analyze this"Causality: root-cause tracing

-"When will this migration complete based on current velocity?""How long will it take?"Temporal. duration estimation, lag modeling
+"When will this migration complete based on current velocity?""How long will it take?"Temporal: duration estimation, lag modeling

-"Validate that these two services don't have conflicting resource claims""Check the services"Spatial. boundary enforcement, conflict detection
+"Validate that these two services don't have conflicting resource claims""Check the services"Spatial: boundary enforcement, conflict detection

-"Model the downstream consequences of removing the rate limiter""Think about this problem"Simulation. feedback loops, domino effects
+"Model the downstream consequences of removing the rate limiter""Think about this problem"Simulation: feedback loops, domino effects

-"What do all our failing test cases have in common?""Look at the tests"Abstraction. common structure extraction
+"What do all our failing test cases have in common?""Look at the tests"Abstraction: common structure extraction

-"My agent hallucinates causal chains without tracing the mechanism""Fix my agent"Metacognition. self-monitoring, contradiction detection
+"My agent hallucinates causal chains without tracing the mechanism""Fix my agent"Metacognition: self-monitoring, contradiction detection

 Key rule: Send the agent's actual task description, not a meta-description of intent.

-What Single vs Multi Injection Looks Like
+What Dynamic vs Adaptive Injection Looks Like

-Single mode (reasoning, code, anti-deception, memory):
+Dynamic (reasoning, code, anti-deception, memory):

 [NEGATIVE GATE]